mattyg915/SearchApp/README.md

 ## Install

-Clone this repository down to your machine, then run:
+Clone this repository down to your machine.
+Make sure you have yarn and node installed (the easiest way to install both on a mac is to use homebrew run `brew install node` and `brew install yarn` from the terminal).
+To install homebrew on a mac, run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` from your terminal.
+Once these pre-requisites are installed, run:

 ### `yarn install`

-... from the root to install all needed dependencies.
+... from the search-app directory to install all needed application dependencies.

 ### `yarn test`